websanco/liferay-learn/docs/commerce/2.x/en/store-administration/configuring-taxes/creating-tax-categories.md

 1. Click *Save* when finished to create your new Tax Category.

-Once created, you can add tax rates to a category for each of your Channels.
+Once created, you can add tax rates to a Tax Category in each of your Channels.
 See [Setting Rates for Tax Calculations](./setting-rates-for-tax-calculations.md) for more information.

 ## Commerce 2.1 and Below